jeanc413/differential_equations_models/README.md

 # differential_equations_models

-This is a show case of differential equations models and solvers coded in python.
+This is a showcase of differential equations models and solvers coded in python.

 ## Disclaimer

-Some of the packages used presented to be unable to run in Windows enviroments using a standard Python enviroment.
+Some packages used presented to be unable to run in Windows enviroments using a standard Python enviroment.
-Therefore, we suggest using a Conda enviroment to execute any run.
+Therefore, we suggest using a Conda environment to execute any run.

 ## Using Pyomo solvers

 Pyomo is a Python-based, open-source optimization modeling language with a diverse set of optimization capabilities.
-Their documentation can be accesed [here](https://pyomo.readthedocs.io/en/stable).
+Their documentation can be accessed [here](https://pyomo.readthedocs.io/en/stable).
 One comment to add up is that installation of Pyomo was not trivial task on Windows pip enviroment.
 An installation using an Anaconda Distribution is highly recommended.